Piyushsahu99/Thaali/README.md

 2. Save all the files in the repository (including `Thali.css`, `style.css`, `Thali.js`, `checks.js`, and any image files) in the same folder on your device.
 3. Open the `thaliproject.html` file in your web browser to access Thali.

+## Usage

+### How to Use the Thali Website

+1. **Open the Website:** Open the `thaliproject.html` file in your web browser to access the Thali platform.
+2. **Create an Account:** Sign up by providing your basic information and create an account to start using the platform.
+3. **Browse Meals:** Explore the available meal options on the website.
+You can browse through different categories and select meals based on your dietary preferences.
+4. **Order Meals:** Select the meals you want to order and add them to your cart.
+You can view the details of each meal, including ingredients and nutritional information.
+5. **Manage Schedule:** Use the meal management feature to plan your daily meals and schedule deliveries according to your convenience.
+6. **Track Attendance:** Keep track of your daily attendance and meal consumption using the platform's user-friendly interface.
+7. **Make Payments:** Complete your order by making a secure payment through the platform.
+You can choose from various payment options available.
+8. **Receive Delivery:** Your meals will be delivered to your doorstep at the scheduled time.
+Enjoy your nutritious and delicious meals!

 ## Contact

 For any inquiries or feedback, please contact us at [piyushcovid@gmail.com](mailto:piyushcovid@gmail.com).